 - Select a user and enter its password if asked.

 - Go to Disk Utility >> Continue from the utility window and click Macintosh HD in the sidebar.

 Click the Erase button in the toolbar, then, at that point, enter the following:

 - Name: Macintosh HD

 - Format: APFS or Mac OS Extended (Journaled)

-If a problem was detected with the disk that prevents it from being unlocked, you might end up erasing that volume.
+If a problem was detected that the disk macintosh HD can't be unlocked, you might end up erasing that volume.
 After erasing the redundant volume from your Mac, all your data will be lost.
 You can also try recovering data from a Time Machine backup.
 In the absence of a time machine backup, users may face difficulty getting their files back.